DataAnalyticsinStudentHands/FormBuilder/README.md

 FormBuilder
 ===========

 FormBuilder is a dynamic form building web application that works with dynamic forms and provides sharing functionality.
 It communicates to a Java Backend located in FormBuilderBackend repo.
+Additional documentation on this project is located [here](https://github.com/DataAnalyticsinStudentHands/DASH-Documentation/tree/master/Code%20Development/Frontend/FormBuilder)

 ### Development Prerequisites
 - bower `npm install -g bower`